kay-af/slide-action/README.md

 <br>

-Output:

 ![SlideAction Simple Example 2](https://raw.githubusercontent.com/kay-af/slide-action/main/preview_assets/quick-example-2.gif)

 <br>

 ## Additional information

-Check the **documentation** or **example project** on github for advanced usage.
+Check the <a href="https://pub.dev/documentation/slide_action/latest/">documentation</a> or <a href="https://github.com/kay-af/slide-action/tree/main/example">example project</a> on github for advanced usage.

 Facing issues?
-Feel free to report an issue on the github page.
+Feel free to <a href="https://github.com/kay-af/slide-action/issues">report an issue</a> on the <a href="https://github.com/kay-af/slide-action">Github Page</a>